 Quick answer: the right way to use AI for customer service is to let it handle the repetitive, predictable questions and draft responses fast, while keeping a human on anything that needs judgment, empathy, or a real decision.
 AI should speed up and assist your service, not replace the person.
 Done that way it cuts response time and frees your team; done as a full replacement, it frustrates customers and costs you trust.

 Customer service is one of the most tempting places to point AI — and one of the easiest to get wrong.
-The difference between AI that delights customers and AI that infuriates them comes down to where you draw the line between automation and human.
+Get it right and you answer faster, more consistently, and around the clock.
+Get it wrong and you become the company everyone complains about being trapped in a bot loop.
+The difference comes down to where you draw the line between automation and human.

 Start With the Repetitive Questions